mjfrigaard/sharing-your-work/manuscript/chapter3.md

-# 3) A quick intro to the command-line
+# Part 3: a quick introduction to the command line

-**FAIR WARNING**--command-line interfaces can be frustrating.
+**FAIR WARNING**--command line interfaces can be frustrating.
 Most of the technologies we interact with daily don't behave in ways that are easy to understand (that's why GUIs exist).
 Switching from a GUI to a CLI seems like a step backward at first, but the initial headaches pay off because of the gains you'll have in control, flexibility, automation, and reproducibility.

 ## The Terminal